A Partnership Based on Common Goals

-Led by Dr. Skaggs, the Children’s Orthopaedic Center is among the top five pediatric orthopaedic programs in the country, according to U.S. News & World Report.
-Its experts treat the full spectrum of orthopaedic conditions, including fractures, spine disorders, neuromuscular weakness, tumors, and hip, hand and joint abnormalities.
-The team conducts research that is adopted by surgeons around the world and provides pediatric-focused training for residents from three of the four orthopaedic surgery residency programs in Los Angeles.
+Led by Dr. Skaggs, the Children’s Orthopaedic Center is among the top five pediatric orthopedic programs in the country, according to U.S. News & World Report.
+Its experts treat the full spectrum of orthopedic conditions, including fractures, spine disorders, neuromuscular weakness, tumors, and hip, hand and joint abnormalities.
+The team conducts research that is adopted by surgeons around the world and provides pediatric-focused training for residents from three of the four orthopedic surgery residency programs in Los Angeles.

 Schwartz recalls meeting Dr. Skaggs through professional contacts and says they “hit it off immediately.”